mcorning/Phronesis-Online/README.md

 # phronesisproject.org
-Website and public files for The Phronesis Project
+[Website](http://phronesisproject.org) and public files for The Phronesis Projects